Albuquerque Academy Graphic Standards

 The purpose of the Albuquerque Academy nameplate is to present a unified, consistent representation of the school name.
-Adopted in 1999, and slightly modified in 2016, the nameplate is based in the Gill Sans Light and Bold fonts, converted to a graphic image.
+Adopted in 1999, modified in 2016, and updated in 2021 with a graphical mark, the nameplate is based in Gill Sans fonts and converted to a graphic image.
 Because the font has been modified from its original form and custom spaced for optimal visual appeal in the nameplate, it cannot be recreated using the Gill Sans font.
 Do not try to simulate the Albuquerque Academy nameplate with the Gill Sans font or any other font.

-The nameplate is available in Academy red, black, and white and in a horizontal or stacked version.
-The nameplate can be is used in print and electronic publications and on various gift and spirit items.
+The nameplate is available in full color and Academy red, black, and white and in a horizontal or stacked version.
+The nameplate can be used in print and electronic publications and on various gift and spirit items.
 It is not to be modified or embellished with additional graphics or wording.

 - The nameplate is a stand-alone design element and must appear separate from other elements.
 For example, it may not be placed in a box or circle or used in conjunction with the Academy seal.